-For a good introduction, take the half-day guided tour, Discovering Alberobello and its Trulli.
+For a good introduction, take the half-day guided walking tour, Trulli of Alberobello plus wine tasting.
 Or take a Discovering Nature, Trulli, and Mozzarella bike tour in the beautiful countryside around town with a visit to a Mozzarella cheese farm.

 After you’ve seen the sights in Alberobello, spend the next day visiting nearby towns:

 Martina Franca, 15 kilometers from Alberobello is quite large.
 If you don’t have a car, you can get there on the Trains of the Southeast rail line.
 Start your visit at Piazza XX Settembre.
 Stroll through the historic center to see the cathedral and clock tower, Baroque architecture, five remaining gates to the old town, and several towers.